 rep stosXcan also be encountered on

-void *memcpy(void *dest, const void *src, size_t n);operations.
+void *memcpy(void *dest, const void *src, size_t n)

 - Finally, 3 4-byte values are put one after another into that zero-initialized buffer, which if you look closely is right in front of the single user byte input buffer!
-On top of that when looking at those values we can uncover that most of those hex values are either in ASCII range (0x20 - 0x7e) or are located very close to that.
+Moreover, when looking at those values, we can uncover that most of those hex values are either in ASCII range (0x20 - 0x7e) or are located very close to that.
 This gives us access to the assumption that this is the secret message we're looking for.
-Decoding this as is doesn't yield anything useful though:
+Decoding this as it doesn't yield anything useful, though:

 Part 2 of newly discovered code - Deciphering

 Similar to Part 1 this stage consists of 3 large blocks that we'll discuss here.
-Below you can find the bare unannotated IDA dissassembly:
+Below you can find the bare un-annotated IDA disassembly:

 rbx still points to